atomist/sdm-local/README.md

 2018-06-06T11:23:58.080Z [m:85087] [info ] addGitHooks: Adding git post-commit script to project at /Users/rodjohnson/temp/local-sdm/x/y
 ```

-> Running `slalom add-git-hooks` is only necessary for pre-existing cloned directories and directories that are cloned using `git` rather than the local SDM.
+> Running `@atomist add-git-hooks` is only necessary for pre-existing cloned directories and directories that are cloned using `git` rather than the local SDM.

 ## Reacting to commits